Site Explorer 2.0

 The Organic Keywords report shows you the organic keywords for which a website, URL, or subsection ranks for.

 Here are some actionable use cases for this report.

 Find out which keywords are sending your competitors the most organic traffic.

 If competitors are getting lots of traffic from specific keywords, these may be worth targeting too.

-See keyword rankings for over 200 countries
+See keyword rankings for 243 countries and regions

 By default, the Organic Keywords report shows keyword rankings in the country for which the target has the most top 100 rankings.